Crochet Shawl with Sleeves Pattern Free | Easy Crochet Shrug

-Crochet Shrug with Sleeves, called the Camellia Shrug.
+Crochet Shawl with Sleeves, called the Camellia Shrug - a free pattern

 It’s super cozy and feels like being wrapped in a blanket!
 No worrying about it falling off with the sleeves on, and it can easily be styled a number of ways!
 It’s the perfect layering piece for the changing weather!

-Back of the Camellia shrug, a crochet shawl with sleeves.
+Back of the Camellia shrug, a crochet shawl with sleeves, a free pattern

 I first created the Camellia Sweater pattern a few years ago, and have since made another one.
 I remembered how much I loved this easy stitch combo, and since have been making everything with it!
 There is now a hat, cowl, and blanket in this collection!
 There is even a crochet washcloth with a tutorial for the stitch!